nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

 Our project was made with AI assistance from [GitHub Copilot](https://github.com/features/copilot/) to finish small snippets of code and to provide suggestions.
+Furthermore, the format of the features and use cases were inspired from [Avengers Assemble Developer Guide](https://ay2324s2-cs2103t-t10-1.github.io/tp/DeveloperGuide.html).

 --------------------------------------------------------------------------------------------------------------------